“If a man is not faithful to his own individuality, he cannot be loyal to anything.” — poet Claude McKay

 Claude McKay was born on this day in 1890 on the island of Jamaica.
-He grew up poor, but he was exposed to literature through an older brother.
-It got him going.
-He loved English literature, he loved all the Romantic poets.
-As a young man, McKay met Walter Jekyll, an Englishman who had come to Jamaica originally to be a planter.
-Unlike a lot of other imported-planter-types, Jekyll immersed himself in the local culture, becoming fascinated by the Afro-Caribbean world and its people, its folklore, its language.
-In 1906, Jekyll published a collection of the tales he had heard.
-Jekyll felt it was important to capture these stories, since they came from an oral tradition.
-The meeting of McKay and Jekyll was crucial, because Jekyll encouraged him to start writing in his own dialect, using his own language.
-There were examples from the past of those who had done this – those colonized by England, not just politically and socially, but linguistically.
-Someone like Robert Burns (my post about him here) rejected writing “in English,” instead he wrote like the people he knew, he wrote in dialect.
-McKay was very inspired by Robert Burns: he wanted to do for Jamaica what Burns did for Scotland.
+He grew up poor, but was exposed to literature through an older brother.
+He loved English literature, he loved the Romantic poets.
+As a young man, McKay met Walter Jekyll, an Englishman who came to Jamaica originally to be a planter.
+Unlike a lot of other imported-planter-types, Jekyll immersed himself in the local culture, fascinated by the Afro-Caribbean world and its folklore and language.
+In 1906, Jekyll published a collection of tales he heard, feeling it was important to capture these stories from an oral tradition.
+Jekyll encouraged McKay to write in his own language.
+There were examples from the past: those colonized by England, not just politically and socially, but linguistically.
+McKay was inspired by Robert Burns (my post about him here).
+McKay wanted to do for Jamaica what Burns did for Scotland.

-McKay’s first book was called Songs of Jamaica, published in 1912.
+McKay’s first book, Songs of Jamaica, was published in 1912.
 Walter Jekyll wrote the introduction.

-That same year, McKay published another book called Constab Ballads, drawing on his experience as a police constable.
-McKay won a prize for these books, and moved to America that same year to study at the Tuskegee Institute.
-He then attended Kansas State College.
+McKay published another book called Constab Ballads, drawing on his experience as a police constable.
+McKay won prizes for these books, and moved to America that same year to study at the Tuskegee Institute.
+He also attended Kansas State College.
 He moved to Harlem in 1914.
 (He became an American citizen in 1940).
-In moving to Harlem when he did, he stepped into a seething vibrant literary culture.

-One of the distinguishing characteristics of McKay’s life, however, is his almost restless and constant travel.
-Jamaica.
-Kansas.
-New York.
+One of the distinguishing characteristics of McKay’s life was his restless and constant travel.
 He moved to England for a couple of years, right after WWI.
-He met important people who loved what he was doing.
 He wrote for Sylvia Pankhurst’s radical feminist newspaper.
-McKay’s “reach” widened exponentially.
-After his time in England, he went to Russia.
-The Russian Revolution fired him up with excitement and he wanted to see what was going on.
-This was 1922, the era when the Revolution – which had filled so many with so much hope – started coalescing into … well, the monstrosity it became.
-Nevertheless, McKay continued to “believe” in the ideals behind the revolution.
-(Socialist writer Max Eastman wrote the preface to McKay’s book Harlem Shadows.)
+McKay’s “reach” widened.
+The Russian Revolution fired him up with excitement and he traveled there in 1922 to see what was going on.
+This was 1922, when the Revolution filled so many with so much hope.
+McKay continued to “believe” in the ideals behind the revolution, even after it turned monstrous.
+(Socialist writer Max Eastman wrote the preface to McKay’s Harlem Shadows.)

-The wandering continued through the early 1920s: McKay moved to France.
+The early 1920s were peripatetic: McKay moved to France.
 He lived in Morocco.
-Then he returned to America, and over the next decades he got the memo, in re: Communism, and he renounced his beliefs.
-Still caring about the plight of mankind, he devoted himself to Catholic causes.
+He returned to America.
+He devoted himself to Catholic causes.
 He was famous.
-His work was famous.
 He did not suffer in obscurity.
-For example, “If We Must Die” (printed below), was written in response to the 1919 race riots, or “race riots”, quotation marks necessary.
-Those riots were really part of a “Red Scare” – the first of many in America.
-“If We Must Die” may be McKay’s most famous poem.
+For example, he wrote “If We Must Die” (printed below) in response to the 1919 race riots, or “race riots”.
+Try uprising, try legitimate protest.
+Those riots were part of a “Red Scare” – the first of many in America, a continued disgrace on our name.
+“If We Must Die” is McKay’s most famous poem.
 Henry Cabot Lodge read it into the Congressional Record at the time.
 If you watch The Man in the High Castle, you will recognize the poem.

-McKay’s main innovation and gift was bringing the rhythms of Jamaican speech into American poetry.
-He was hugely influential on the Jamaican and Afro-Caribbean poets who came after.
+McKay’s was an innovater, bringing the rhythms of Jamaican speech into American poetry.
+He was influential on the Jamaican and Afro-Caribbean poets who came after.

 Harlem Shadows was published in 1922, one of the most important years in 20th century literature – high modernism arrived with a vengeance, sweeping away the dead leaves of the past.
-Ulysses was published in 1922.
-As was T.S.
+1922: Ulysses was published, as was T.S.
 Eliot’s “The Waste Land.”
 Marcel Proust’s In Search of Lost Time was appearing piece by piece.
 Sinclair Lewis’ Babbitt.
-Anna Akhmatova’s final collection of poetry appeared in 1922, before the decades of suppression of her work began.
+Anna Akhmatova’s final collection of poetry appeared in 1922, before her work was supprssed.
 Virginia Woolf’s Jacob’s Room.
 Siddhartha.
 The Beautiful and the Damned.
-Harlem Shadows is a part of this literary revolution, not to mention being one of the opening bells of the Harlem Renaissance.
+This is 1922.
+Harlem Shadows is a part of this literary revolution, and one of the opening bells of the Harlem Renaissance.

-McKay often used “old” forms, i.e. traditional European forms, like the sonnet – and this juxtaposition between form and content created startling effects when combined with his vocabulary, language, and subject matter.
+McKay often used traditional European forms, like the sonnet.
+This juxtaposition between form and content created startling effects when combined with his vocabulary, language, and subject matter.
 For example, his devastating poem “The Lynching” is in the form of a Shakespearean sonnet.

 The Lynching